Why Even Musical Acts Who Supported Trump Won’t Play The Inauguration

 The word desperate is being used to describe the search to get someone, anyone, with a recognizable name to perform at Donald Trump’s inauguration.
-While many acts just said no thanks from the jump, others said maybe, only to pull out after their fans threatened to boycott their concerts and music.
-Tenor Andrea Bocelli pulled out, the Beach Boys are said to be a firm maybe, and as of this post, the only people singing are a 16-year-old talent show winner, and the Mormon Tabernacle Choir, and dancing will be the Rockettes, reportedly short one showgirl.
+While many acts just said “no thanks from the jump, others said maybe, only to pull out after their fans threatened to boycott their concerts and music.
+Tenor Andrea Bocelli pulled out, the Beach Boys are said to be a firm maybe, and as of this post, the only people singing are a 16 year old talent show winner, and the Mormon Tabernacle Choir, and dancing will be the Rockettes, reportedly short one showgirl.

 Mike Love of the Beach Boys has long been a friend of Donald Trump, and the current incarnation of the band, minus Brian Wilson and Al Jardine, have performed at Trump’s Mar-a-Lago estate in Florida, says the Inquisitr.
 But with the inauguration just a few weeks away, the Trump camp is looking to put a big name in ink.
 Though Kanye West sounds like a really bad fit, he seems to be the only solo artist who was comfortable hanging out with Trump post-election.
 While country musicians should be a good fit, even Garth Brooks said no thank you.